-- (a) Effective integration requires that: - i.
-Responsibility for addressing such impacts is assigned to the appropriate level and function within the business enterprise; - ii. (ii) Internal decision-making, budget allocations and oversight processes enable effective responses to such impacts. - (b) Appropriate action will vary according to: - Whether the business enterprise causes or contributes to an adverse impact, or whether it is involved solely because the impact is directly linked to its operations, products or services by a business relationship; - ii.
+(a) Effective integration requires that:

+- i.
+Responsibility for addressing such impacts is assigned to the appropriate level and function within the business enterprise; - ii.
+Internal decision-making, budget allocations and oversight processes enable effective responses to such impacts.

+(b) Appropriate action will vary according to:

+- i.
+Whether the business enterprise causes or contributes to an adverse impact, or whether it is involved solely because the impact is directly linked to its operations, products or services by a business relationship; - ii.
 The extent of its leverage in addressing the adverse impact."

-The commentary to UN Guiding Principle 19 states that: "The horizontal integration across the business enterprise of specific findings from assessing human rights impacts can only be effective if its human rights policy commitment has been embedded into all relevant business functions.
+"The horizontal integration across the business enterprise of specific findings from assessing human rights impacts can only be effective if its human rights policy commitment has been embedded into all relevant business functions.
 This is required to ensure that the assessment findings are properly understood, given due weight, and acted upon.
 In assessing human rights impacts, business enterprises will have looked for both actual and potential adverse impacts.
 Potential impacts should be prevented or mitigated through the horizontal integration of findings across the business enterprise, while actual impacts - those that have already occurred - should be a subject for remediation (Principle 22).